retreaver/core-api-docs/source/index.html.md

 }
 ```

-Returns the currently active company.
-This is the company that will be modified if a request is sent in without a specific company_id.
+Returns the currently active Company.
+This is the Company that will be modified if a request is sent in without a specific company_id.

 <aside class="warning">
-You should always pass in the <code>company_id</code> parameter when requesting other objects, because switching companies in the web interface will also switch companies in the API.
+You should always pass in the <code>company_id</code> parameter when requesting other objects, because switching Companies in the web interface will also switch Companies in the API.
 </aside>

 ### HTTP Request